-While the examples above highlight the use of midfield runners in central areas, this tactic can also be exploited on the outside of the opposition’s defensive line.
+While the example above highlights the use of midfield runners in central areas, this tactic can also be exploited on the outside of the opposition’s defensive line.
 Again by building the play on one side with the intention of finishing on the other, Barcelona often task the ball-far central midfielder with making the overlapping run on the ‘blind-side’.

 With the defenders maintaining horizontal compaction as they shift across to close out one flank, the space opens up on the far-side for a player to arrive as the free man.
 In both intances shown below, the opponent’s right-back is forced further infield by the left-winger, allowing space for the overlap to take place.
 Additionally, the overlapping player can make his move out of the defender’s line of vision, making it even more difficult for him to pass off his marker to a centre-back and get out to cover the outside.

 In the example we saw earlier, Ajax fullback Joel Veltman was given the task of becoming the free man following the switch of play.
 However, in these examples, the fullbacks have stayed back, lulling the opponents into a false sense of security.
 An overlapping run from the central midfielder is more difficult to predict, with Iniesta and Fabregas both arriving on the blind-side as free men.

 Arriving late in the opponent’s box has been a strategy used throughout football’s history.
 Arriving into space during the first phase of build-up, however, has been less common.
 The principles remain the same; moving into space instead of standing there can give the receiver more time to make the next move.